 Step 1: Configure Your Permalinks

-Default WordPress post URLs aren’t very search engine friendly.
-In order to make the best use of post categories, you will first need to modify the way WordPress displays your URLs.
+Default WordPress post URLs aren’t search engine friendly.
+In order to make the best use of categories, you will first need to modify the way WordPress displays your URLs.

-Permalinks allow your WordPress site to display search engine friendly URLs, so instead of having a post link that looks like this:
+Permalinks allow your WordPress site to display SEO-friendly URLs, so instead of having a post link that looks like this:

-The same post URL can look like this:
+You can have the same post URL display like this:

-If you have not yet configured your permalinks, then do so now before configuring your post categories.
+If you have not configured your permalinks yet, then we recommend doing so now before configuring your post categories.

-Keeping your content organized at all times is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to significantly boost your site’s optimization for improved search engine results.
+Keeping your site’s content organized is very important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to significantly boost your site’s optimization for better search engine results.

-The first step, then, is to plan what kind of broad “topics” you will be publishing on your site.
-These can be topics related to your specific niche, your products or services, your industry, etc.
+We recommend, therefore, first planning what kind of broad “topics” you will be publishing on your website.
+These can be topics related to your niche, your products or services, or your industry.

-If you need help planning a website, go here: A Comprehensive Guide To Website Planning For Non-Technical Business Owners
+If you need help website planning, go here: The Web Site Planning Process Explained: A Comprehensive Guide For Business Owners

-When creating a list of topics, remember to include areas of your business that you believe your visitors, prospects, and clients need to be better educated or informed about.
-This is very important in terms of establishing your web site as an “authority” that online visitors will want to come back again to learn from and/or refer other people to.
+When creating a list of topics, include areas of your business that your visitors, prospects, and clients should be better educated or informed about.
+This is very important in terms of establishing your business as an online authority that visitors will want to subscribe to (if you offer a newsletter or ongoing training, tips, etc.) and/or refer to others.

-For example, let’s say that you would like to start a website or blog to promote your marriage celebrant business.
-After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following:
+For example, let’s say that you would like to start a site to promote your marriage celebrant business.
+After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include: